MTHFR: The Gene 40% of People Have and What It Actually Does

 Why it matters

 Roughly 40% of people carry a variant in the MTHFR gene that reduces this conversion.
 Some variants slow it down a little.
-Others reduce efficiency significantly — meaning the folic acid in your multivitamin or your fortified cereal may not be doing what you think it's doing.
+Others reduce efficiency significantly, meaning the folic acid in your multivitamin or your fortified cereal may not be doing what you think it's doing.

 This doesn't mean something is "wrong" with you.
-It means your body has a specific preference for how it receives folate — and once you know that, you can work with it.
+It means your body has a specific preference for how it receives folate, and once you know that, you can work with it.

 What this looks like in real life

 People with reduced MTHFR activity often do better with methylfolate (the already-converted form) instead of folic acid.
-It's a simple switch, but it can make a noticeable difference in energy, mood, and overall function — especially for people who've been taking B-complex vitamins for years and never felt a thing.
+It's a simple switch, but it can make a noticeable difference in energy, mood, and overall function, especially for people who've been taking B-complex vitamins for years and never felt a thing.

 This is also one of the reasons prenatal vitamin formulas have started shifting toward methylfolate.
-For women with MTHFR variants, it's not just a better option — it's the one their body can actually use.
+For women with MTHFR variants, it's not just a better option; it's the one their body can actually use.

 The bigger picture

 MTHFR doesn't work in isolation.
 It feeds into your methylation cycle, which connects to detoxification, hormone metabolism, and neurotransmitter balance.
 Understanding your MTHFR status gives you a clearer picture of how those systems work together in your body.
+It's one gene, but it touches a lot.

 The bottom line

-MTHFR is one of the most well-studied genes in nutrigenomics — and one of the most actionable.
+MTHFR is one of the most well-studied genes in nutrigenomics, and one of the most actionable.
 Knowing your status helps you choose the right form of folate, support your methylation pathways, and make informed decisions with your healthcare provider.